 Remember, all these schemes are created to make your life easier, and not the opposite.
 If you find yourself struggling to count the percentage of each color in the picture, just let it go.

-The goal here is simply to understand the principles so you can bear them in mind when you’re color grading and editing.
+The goal here is simply to understand the principles so you can bear them in mind when you’re using a color grading software or grading and editing on our own.
 Over time, you won’t even need to have the color wheel in front of you to see if colors go well with each other.
 It just takes a bit of time to develop a sense of harmonic combinations and avoid the ugly ones.